Meet The Team

 Specialty Certifications: Board Certified Specialist in Orthopedic Physical Therapy (ABPTS)

 Fun Facts: Lianna is a Physical Therapist by day and wannabe chef by night (Her motto is you can never have too much garlic.
 Or cheese).
 She recently mastered homemade sourdough bread!
 Otherwise, you can find her on the softball field playing second base, or the baseball field cheering on and chasing after her two boys.
 She enjoys watching and going to Giants games, BBQing/tailgating, and cooking (eating).
 Her retirement job will be to own a wine and cheese shop where she can eat and drink ’til her heart’s content.

-Lianna has a special interest in both vestibular and concussion rehabilitation and has taken advanced courses on the topic.
+Lianna has a special interest and training in both vestibular and concussion rehabilitation and has taken advanced courses on the topic.

 PT, DPT, CSCS